 Frequently Asked Questions regarding Title IX/Sexual Misconduct Advisers (Advisers)

-Last updated August 2022
+Last updated November 2022

 These FAQs are intended to provide responses to frequently asked questions related to the role of Advisers in the Title IX Sexual Harassment process and the University Sexual Misconduct process.
 However, the Title IX Sexual Harassment policy and the University Sexual Misconduct policy are the best sources of information regarding the process; see section X(6) of the Title IX Sexual Harassment policy and section IX(6) of the University Sexual Misconduct policy for specific information related to Advisers.